wso2/docs-choreo-dev/en/docs/observability/perform-root-cause-analysis.md

 - **View details per request:**

-    Similar to the throughput graph, latency graph allows you to view details for each individual request that the service received during a selected custom time range.
+    The latency graph allows you to view details for each individual request that the service received during a selected custom time range.
 For details, see [Analyze the throughput graph](#analyze-the-throughput-graph) - **View details per request** bullet point.

 ### Analyze diagnostic data